solo-io/gloo/docs/content/guides/dev/setting-up-dev-environment.md

 ```

 Awesome!
-You're ready to start developing on Gloo!
+You're ready to start developing on Gloo Edge!
 Check out the [Writing Upstream Plugins Guide]({{% versioned_link_path fromRoot="/guides/dev/writing-upstream-plugins" %}}) to see how to add plugins to gloo.

 ### Enabling Code Generation

-To generate or re-generate code in Gloo, some additional dependencies are required.
-Follow these steps if you are making changes to Gloo's Protobuf-based API.
+To generate or re-generate code in Gloo Edge, some additional dependencies are required.
+Follow these steps if you are making changes to Gloo Edge's Protobuf-based API.

 Install Solo-Kit and required go packages: